Social Media

 Image credit: PAssion Wave

-Admire the beautiful skyline on a kayak at PAssion Wave’s Marina Bay outlet.
+Admire the beautiful skyline on a kayak at OnePA PAssion Wave’s Marina Bay outlet.
 Or if you’re looking for somewhere closer to your home, head over to one of their four other kayaking venues.
-The PA also organises cleanups for participants to pick up trash as you kayak so you can teach your child to care for the environment while having a blast at the same time!
+The PA also organises cleanups for participants to pick up trash as you kayak, so you can teach your child to care for the environment while having a blast at the same time!

-Kayaking in Singapore with PAssion Wave: Bedok Reservoir, Jurong Lake Gardens, Marina Bay, Pasir Ris Park, and Sembawang Park.
+Where: Bedok Reservoir, Jurong Lake Gardens, Marina Bay, Pasir Ris Park, and Sembawang Park.

-3. Ola Beach Club: Kayaking in the sea
+3. Ola Beach Club sea kayaking

 kayaking singapore ola beach club

-Image Credit: Ola Beach Club via Facebook
+Image credit: Ola Beach Club via Facebook

 $25 for single kayaks (1 hour) and $35 for double kayaks (1 hour).
 Book sea kayak rentals here.

-4. Kayaking at MacRitchie Reservoir: ActiveSG
+4. ActiveSG x SCF Kayaking at MacRitchie Reservoir

 kayaking singapore macritchie reservoir